 Now click on the View Credentials button.
 This will take you to the Notification Center.
 Click on the View button.

 When it is done, you will get a screen with your Blog URL, Login URL, username, and password.
-Bluehost will also email this information to you, but I like to have a backup.
-I would write it down or take a screenshot.
+Bluehost will also email this information to you, but we like to have a backup.
+We recommend writing it down or taking a screenshot.
 Also, copy the password to the clipboard (again, using ⌘-C on a Mac or Control-C on a PC).
 You’re making great progress!
 You have completed the most difficult part of the process.
 Now things will speed up considerably.

 STEP 4: LOG INTO WORDPRESS